Like chocolate chip cookies, no two guitar amps are identical.

 Use a clean booster pedal or preamp to shift

-your guitar's signal level before it hits your amp.
+your guitar's signal level before it hits your guitar amp.

 -